 Graves disease is a condition where the thyroid gland makes too much thyroid hormones.
 This is called hyperthyroidism or overactive thyroid.
 Graves disease is the most common cause of hyperthyroidism during pregnancy.
 Having too much thyroid hormone speeds up the way the body uses energy and controls growth.

 A healthy thyroid gland works normally in pregnancy.
-Fewer than 1 in 100 women has an overactive thyroid in pregnancy.
+Fewer than 1 in 100 people has an overactive thyroid in pregnancy.
 Graves disease is a problem with the body's immune system.
-Researchers believe it is caused by an antibody that triggers the thyroid gland to make too much thyroid hormone.
+Researchers believe it's caused by an antibody that sets off the thyroid gland to make too much hormones.

-The disease is most common in young to middle-aged women.
+The disease is most common in young to middle-aged adults.
 It tends to run in families.

 Goiter (too-large thyroid gland bulging in the front of neck)

 Fine, brittle hair

 Weak muscles, especially in the upper arms and thighs

 Increased bowel movements

 The symptoms of hyperthyroidism may look like other health conditions.
 Always see your healthcare provider for a diagnosis.